Green Residence Halls

 - Use of energy recovery units to reduce energy consumption (Honors Residence and Patterson Hall)

-- Carbon dioxide detectors in the classrooms to allow more fresh air to be brought in when there is a large concentration of people
+- Carbon dioxide detectors in the residential meeting rooms to allow more fresh air to be brought in when there is a large concentration of people

 - Improved student recycling stations through the use of "Waste Warriors"